noRubidium/seng3011_test/README.md

 How to Run the Correctness Testing
 Requirements:
-Markup : * Python2.7 needs to be installed on the system
+Markdown : * Python2.7 needs to be installed on the system
          * Bash environment should be enabled

 To run the script, simply run ./run_test.sh